robinhood/faust/README.rst

     # as a library w/ asyncio & static typing.
     import faust

-**Faust** is a Python library for *event processing* and *streaming applications* that are fault-tolerant and easy to use.
+**Faust** is a Python library for writing streaming applications that are fault-tolerant and easy to use.

-It provides a high performance, distributed system that scales to a massive number of machines.
+It is used at `Robinhood`_ to build high performance, highly concurrent distributed systems and real-time data pipelines that scale to a massive number of machines.

-Faust provides both *stream processing* and *event processing*, so it is similar to tools such as `Celery`_,
-`Kafka Streams`_, `Apache Spark`_/`Storm`_/`Samza`_, and `Flink`_.
+Faust provides both *stream processing* and *event processing*, sharing similarity with tools such as `Celery`_, `Kafka Streams`_, `Apache Spark`_/`Storm`_/`Samza`_, and `Flink`_.

-Faust is heavily inspired by `Kafka Streams`_ but uses asynchronous generators instead of a DSL.
+Faust is heavily inspired by `Kafka Streams`_, but uses asynchronous generators instead of a DSL.
 This way it blends into Python code, so you can use NumPy, PyTorch, NLTK, Django, Flask, SQLAlchemy, and all the other tools that you like in Python.